 Recipe Tips

-- To further brown the chicken and crisp up the skin, place the tray of chicken under the broiler for 2-3 minutes.
+- To further brown the chicken and crisp up the skin, place the pan with the chicken under the broiler for 2-3 minutes.
 Oh, I love to eat the lemon slices, too!

 - Lightly sprinkle salt and pepper under the skin and on top!